derushio/ItnavCoronaSDKBootcamp/breakoutSample/allCode.md

         deleteBlock(i)
     end

-    -- Initialize all variables managing the block maxNumBlocks = 0
+    -- Initialize all variables managing the blocks maxNumBlocks = 0
     numBlocks = 0
     blocks = {}
 end

 function deployBlocks()
-    -- Delete all blocks before placing blocks deleteAllBlocks()
+    -- Delete all blocks before deploying blocks deleteAllBlocks()

-    -- Place blocks
+    -- Deploy blocks
     for y = 0, 1, 1 do
         for x = 0, 4, 1 do
-            -- What number of element
+            -- Which element
             local index = x + (y * 5)
             blocks[index] = display.newImageRect(displayGroup,
                 "block.png", width * 1/8, 100)
-            -- (width * 1/6) => Divide the screen into six , Since the two are both ends, four can actually be used -- (x + 1) => What number out of the four you divided .
-0 is the edge of the screen , +1 and ignore it blocks[index].x = (x + 1) * (width * 1/6)
+            -- (width * 1/6) => Divide the screen into six , since two are both ends, four can actually be used -- (x + 1) => Which one of the four you divided .
+0 is the edge of the screen , so +1 and ignore it blocks[index].x = (x + 1) * (width * 1/6)
             -- It will be y=0 => 400, y=1 => 600
             blocks[index].y = 400 + (200 * y)
             blocks[index].tag = "block"
-            -- Include the generated order for easy identification later blocks[index].index = index
+            -- Include the generated order for easy identification later on blocks[index].index = index
             physics.addBody(blocks[index], "static",
                 {density = 0.0, friction = 0.0, bounce = 1.0})

-            -- Add current block number
-            numBlocks = numBlocks + 1
+            -- Add the current number of blocks numBlocks = numBlocks + 1
         end
     end